jtorreguitar/AluProp/README.md

 Some configuration constants which may vary from user to user are kept in an application properties file that is listed in our .gitignore file.
-The file should define these constants: db.username = _database_username_ db.password = _database_password_ db.name = _name_of_your_database rememberme.key = _string_for_spring_security_remember_me_key_ this last one can be any value you choose.
+The file should define these constants: db.username = _database_username_

+db.password = _database_password_

+db.name = _name_of_your_database

+rememberme.key = _string_for_spring_security_remember_me_key_

+this last one can be any value you choose.
 However, in production it should be set to a sufficiently long randomly generated string to ensure safety.
+The file itself should be put in the persistence module under src/main/resources.

 ## Credentials for testing
 **Host accounts**